 Over the past couple of years we have seen just about every major property in Vegas raise their resort fees multiple times.
 Both Caesars Entertainment and MGM Resorts joined in on the fun multiple times as did their smaller competitors.
 While we have seen an overall slowdown in Vegas resort fee increases lately, many casinos are already topping out near $50.

-Keep in mind Las Vegas resort fee amounts are published in pre-tax amounts, meaning that $45 resort fee is essentially costing you $50.
-Going into 2020 resort fees in Vegas have started to get some pushback, but expect to continue to pay when you visit Sin City.
+Keep in mind Las Vegas resort fee values typically are published in pre-tax amounts, meaning that $45 resort fee is essentially costing you $50.
+Going into 2021, resort fees in Vegas have started to get some pushback, but expect to continue to pay when you visit Sin City.

 - Skip Ahead: List of Las Vegas Hotels without a resort fee

 List Of Las Vegas Resort Fees for 2021 (Complete Guide)

 Here is an up to date list of the resort fees you can expect to pay in Las Vegas.
 As you can see Las Vegas resort fees have gotten higher and higher.
 Here is how our Vegas resort fees guide works.
 We have tried to make the information as easy as possible to find.